NeRFReN: Neural Radiance Fields with Reflections: Limitations and Conclusion

-One major limitation of our method is that we only support almost planar reflectors.
-Curved reflective surfaces that do not produce stable virtual images cannot be modeled by our image-based formulation.
-We support multiple reflective surfaces as long as the geometries of the virtual images do not coincide, but may produce inaccurate results otherwise.
-Also, we do not consider the view-dependent effects of the reflected objects, and ignore the view-dependency of the reflection fraction values caused by Fresnel effect.
-Experimental results on some of the aforementioned cases can be found in the supplements.
+Some major limitations of our method include modeling curved reflective surfaces and multiple non-coplanar reflective surfaces.
+Also, we do not consider the view-dependent effects of reflected objects, and ignore the view-dependency of reflection fraction values caused by Fresnel effect.